Frequency-Enhanced Diffusion Models: Curriculum-Guided Semantic Alignment for Zero-Shot Skeleton Action Recognition: Results

 \subsection{Ablation Studies and Analysis}

 \textbf{Contribution of each component.} Table~\ref{tab:loss} isolates the impact of individual components.
 The results highlight that the \textbf{SG-SRM} and \textbf{$\mathcal{L}_{\text{Freq}}$} are the cornerstone contributions; removing either component precipitates a sharp performance drop, reverting metrics to near-baseline (TDSM) levels.
-This implies that the architectural capacity enhancement and the spectral optimization objective are mutually dependent---one provides the physical mechanism for high-frequency synthesis, while the other provides the necessary supervision. \marked{Fig.~\ref{fig:psd} provides direct spectral evidence for SG-SRM's role: without this module, the model's predicted latents exhibit a sharp energy drop in the high-frequency band, reproducing the Spectral Bias of the unmodified backbone, whereas the full FDSM model recovers the suppressed high-frequency energy and closely tracks the ground-truth spectral profile.}
+This implies that the architectural capacity enhancement and the spectral optimization objective are mutually dependent---one provides the physical mechanism for high-frequency synthesis, while the other provides the necessary supervision.
+Fig.~\ref{fig:psd} provides direct spectral evidence for SG-SRM's role.
+Spectral decomposition refers to the decomposition of a temporal signal into orthogonal frequency components via DCT on ST-GCN latent features, separating global pose topology ($k < L/4$) from fine-grained micro-dynamics ($k \geq L/4$) such as joint velocity bursts.
+The \emph{natural motion distribution} refers to the frequency-domain energy profile of real human motion: since ground-truth (GT) sequences are captured directly from real movements, their per-frequency energy $|c_k^{\mathrm{GT}}|^2$ serves as the empirical oracle of how energy should be distributed across all frequency bands in realistic motion.
+As shown in Fig.~\ref{fig:psd}, all spectral profiles track closely in the low normalized-frequency band ($k/L < 0.25$), confirming that all models---including TDSM---successfully capture global pose structure.
+However, beyond the cutoff ($k/L \geq 0.25$), GT latents maintain substantial energy while both TDSM and FDSM without SG-SRM exhibit a sharp drop: this systematic gap is precisely the Spectral Bias.
+Critically, this deficit is invisible in the temporal domain---because time-domain representations intermix all frequency components, any high-frequency deficiency remains indistinguishable from the dominant low-frequency structure~\cite{rahaman2019spectral}.
+DCT-based spectral decomposition explicitly disentangles these components, making the per-band energy gap directly measurable at each frequency index $k$ via $|c_k|^2$, which is why spectral analysis is the appropriate diagnostic tool here.